donmccaughey/news_donm_cc/notes.md

 ## To Do

+- pagination of results
+- updating <time> tags with relative times
-- reverse-proxying of flask app by nginx
+- nginx content caching
 - add source name, initials to source and item
 - gunicorn error logs
 - flask app logs